Kifayatullah786/cs_career-recommendation-system/README.md

 ---

-# 👨‍💻 Author
+#  Author

-Your Name
+Kifayatullah
-Computer Science Student
+Information Teachnology Student

 ---

-# 📜 License
+#  License

 This project is developed for **educational and academic purposes**.